 Banking and Investments

 The Opportunity Through Entrepreneurship Foundation (OTEF) currently maintains its accounts at Wells Fargo Bank.
-As the AZAdvances accounts grow, the OTEF Board of Directors and the AZAdvances Trustees will determine what additional fiduciary services are required to manage the core capital, equity holdings, and distributions.
+As AZAdvances accounts grow, the OTEF Board of Directors and the AZAdvances Trustees will determine what additional fiduciary services are required to manage the core capital, equity holdings, and distributions.

 AZAdvances Trustees will evaluate applications to determine which programs and projects can deliver the greatest impact.

 The equity generated from AZAdvances mission related investments is held within the AZAdvances Legacy Endowment.
 By reinvesting future returns from AZAdvances’ early stage investments, AZAdvances will grow the base endowment so that the distributions can grow as the endowment grows.
-To maintain an appropriatelt diversified investment portfolio, the core capital of the AZAdvances Legacy Endowment will be invested in a growth-oriented, diversified portfolio of public and private investments.
+To maintain an appropriately diversified investment portfolio, the core capital of the AZAdvances Legacy Endowment will be invested in a growth-oriented, diversified portfolio of public and private investments.

 Through OTEF, AZAdvances will make the distributions to the approved projects out of the AZAdvances Today Fund.
 In the case of grants, the AZAdvances trustees will administer and track performance.
 In the case of early stage investments, they will become part of the holdings of the AZAdvances Legacy Endowment.
-As theseinvestments mature and exit, they will help to build the value of the core capital so that the AZAdvances has greater capacity to support the community in the future.
+As these investments mature and exit, they will help to build the value of the core capital so that AZAdvances has greater capacity to support the community in the future.

 Why pursue an endowment model?

-Unlike traditional fund models that raise funds, invest them and are completed, the AZAdvances Legacy Endowment is designed as a single capital campaign followed by ongoing investment for years to come.
+Unlike traditional fund models that raise funds, invest them and are depleted, the AZAdvances Legacy Endowment is designed as a single capital campaign followed by ongoing investment for years to come.
 In addition, as the base endowment grows, it provides additional support for future needs and growth.

 Access to capital has been key objective of Arizona’s Bioscience Roadmap since its creation in 2002 and is one of the few items that continue to be an ongoing growth challenge for Arizona’s life science sector.
 While Arizona has explored various solutions over the years including state funding, privately managed fund of fund structures and other solutions, none have yielded results.
 Arizona continues to lag its peer group in venture capital funding, and Arizona’s life science employment growth percentage continues to lag its growth in the number of firms.